 ▶ Whether a bench trial or jury trial is more appropriate

 ▶ Length of time the trial is expected to take

 Price quotations for legal fees through jury trial are available upon request

 Any fees received in excess of the initial flat fee for representation through pre-trial will be held in a client trust account until the client and I agree that they should be released for use in preparation for jury trial.

 Payment can be made by cash, cashier’s check, money order or major credit card.
-A 3% convenience fee will be charged to clients using credit cards who are already receiving a student discount.
+A 3% convenience fee will be charged for credit card transactions completed over the phone.